 - English Proficiency Exam Scores (International Applicants Only)

 For step by step instructions on how to apply, please download the Master’s Application Guide.
 If you have any additional questions regarding the admissions process or to check the status of your application please email us at firstname.lastname@example.org.

 - An undergraduate GPA of 3.0 or better

-- For international students, TOEFL scores (see below)
+- For international students, English Proficiency exam scores

 For International Students

-International students may take either the TOEFL or IELTS tests.
-Requirements for each are:
+International students must provide English Proficiency exam scores.
+Only the TOEFL or IELTS scores are accepted.
+Minimum expectations for each are:

 IELTS: 6 (6.5)

 TOEFL and IELTS scores are valid for two years.